gitQiang/MICRFnew/README.md

 # MICRFnew
-The published version for MICRF model with R and matlab code.
+This repository contains MICRF (Mutation Integration with Conditional Random Field), an integrative network method to discover more risk genes, described in .

+It is implemented based on R and matlab.

 Data integration:
 1. de novo mutations for DDD